-- 6) Complete the second sentence so that it means the same as the first, using the words given.
+- 6 Complete the second sentence so that it means the same as the first, using the words given.
 Use no more than five words.
 Do not change the word given. - 1 Going out for a bike ride in the morning has now become part of my routine.
-GOT I out for a bike ride in the morning now. - 2 Cycling to school or work is popular in Poland.
-CAUGHT Cycling to school or work n in Poland. - 3 Diana has won a number of times recently.
-STREAK Diana has been needs recently. - 4 The match was two hours long by the time it finished.
+GOT - I have got used to going out for a bike ride in the morning now.
+2 Cycling to school or work is popular in Poland.
+CAUGHT - Cycling to school or work has caught on in Poland.
+3 Diana has won a number of times recently.
+STREAK - Diana has been on a winning streak recently. - 4 The match was two hours long by the time it finished.
 We were absolutely exhausted.
-PLAYINGWe were absolutely exhausted.
+PLAYING We had been playing for two hours before the match finished.
 We were absolutely exhausted. - 5 We spent our weekends playing outdoors when we were children.
-SPEND - We note outdoors when we were children. - 6 John was slower than the other runners and did not win anything.
-FELLJohn and did not win anything. - 7 It is impossible that Katie forgot about her training session.
-CAN'T - Katie about her training session. - 8 'I am sure you are now fully ready to take part in the competition,' said my coach.
-ENCOURAGED My coach in the competition.
+SPEND - We would/used to spend our weekends outdoors when we were children. - 6 John was slower than the other runners and did not win anything.
+FELL John fell behind the other runners and did not win anything.

+- 7 It is impossible that Katie forgot about her training session.
+CAN'T - Katie can't have forgotten about her training session. - 8 'I am sure you are now fully ready to take part in the competition,' said my coach.
+ENCOURAGED My coach encouraged me to take part in the competition.